HariantoAtWork/vue-notification-center/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC-BY-4.0 License - see the LICENSE file for details.